samadbloch/OneLiner-Reverse-Shell-Injection/README.md

 compile with pyinstaller: pyinstaller shellinjection.py --onefile

-only use those one liner shell which doesn't hold CMD, or if you are using powershell one liner and it hold cmd then just add this option in one liner, -W Hidden.
+only use those one liner shell which doesn't hold CMD, or if you are using powershell one liner and it hold cmd then just add this option in one liner, -W Hidden